haikalfouzi/haikalfouzi.github.io/_posts/2021-05-15-Wind Turbine CFD & FEA Analysis.md

 ## Wind Turbine Blade Profile

-Thte blade is 43.2 meters long and starts with a cylindrical shape at the root and then transitions to the airfoils S818, S825, and S826 for the root, body, and tip.
+The blade is 43.2 meters long and starts with a cylindrical shape at the root and then transitions to the airfoils S818, S825, and S826 for the root, body, and tip.

 {% include image.html file="/wind-blade-turbine/Imported_pressure_2.PNG" description="Wind Turbine - Root View" %}
 {% include image.html file="/wind-blade-turbine/blade render.png" description="Wind Turbine - ISO View" %}